Night self-learning: Positive effects

-Of course, there are positive effects as well.
-Unconditioned night self-learning is really passionate about studying and involves students who try to get into college.
-Therefore, the academic atmosphere in classrooms that enforce night self-learning is created.
+Unconditioned night self-learning and passion about studying involves students who try to get into college.
+Therefore, an academic atmosphere is created in classrooms that enforce night self-learning.
 Or, students who want to do physical education or other self-improvement can study or attend private educational institutes.
 Ultimately, it is meaningful that the great cause of human rights for students has been fulfilled.
 The majority of people now support the abolition of night self-learning.
 Unlike regular classes, where all students have to be guided manually, night self-learning is a time when students can self-led their studies.
 However, there are many people who oppose it.
 The main reason for this is rising private education costs, followed by a rise in juvenile delinquency and a decrease in learning time.
 Therefore, a policy to reduce private education expenses is necessary to increase the effectiveness of the abolition of night self-learning.
-In addition, various programs within the school should be developed and operated considering students ' career path or aptitude.
+In addition, various programs within the school should be developed and operated considering students' career path or aptitude.